CampaignChain/campaignchain-docs/developer/book/dev_mode.rst

 -----------------

-The navigation bar will display an icon to access various developer tools from within the CampaignChain user interface.
+The navigation bar will display an icon to access various developer tools from within the CampaignChain user interface, such as :doc:`loading sample data </developer/book/sample_data>`.

 .. image:: /images/developer/book/load_sample_data.png
     :width: 600px